ClickHouse/ClickHouse/docs/en/operations/table_engines/mysql.md

 # MySQL

-The MySQL engine allows you to perform `SELECT` queries on data that is stored on a remote MySQL server.
+The MySQL engine allows you to perform `SELECT` queries on tables stored on a remote MySQL server.
+This engine behaves like a table stored in Clickhouse but acts as link to specified MySQL table.

 ## Creating a Table